surniaulula/wpsso/readme.txt

 = 9.15.0-rc.1 =

-(2022/01/26) Added a new "Import Yoast SEO Block Attrs" option.
+(2022/01/26) Added a new "Import Yoast SEO Block Attrs" option (Premium edition).
 Added detection of incorrect post type archive pages (no ID and no slug).
 Fixed incorrect detection of blog archive page for a post object ID 0.

 = 9.14.2 =